 In conjunction with the Regional Parole Units, The GPS Units and their PIOs in DAPO’s 4 regions, CDCR’s Communications Office will coordinate state-wide media coverage of Operation Boo.

-Parent Empowerment: To further protect California children, free downloadable brochures with helpful information and links will be available on the internet to help parents:
+To further protect California children, free downloadable brochures with helpful information are available on the internet to help parents:

-- Have the whole family take part in creating “Operation Boo Parent Patrol" Badges for the parents to wear on Halloween night to send a message to predators that they’re being watched, and let everyone on the trick-or-treat trail know that parent awareness is key to keeping children safe on Halloween night and anytime.
+- Have the whole family take part in creating “Operation Boo Parent Patrol" Badges.
+These are for the parents to wear on Halloween night to send a message to predators that they’re being watched, and let everyone on the trick-or-treat trail know that parent awareness is key to keeping children safe.

-- Use easy internet links to survey their community and learn where sex-offenders may live in their area so you can steer clear of those locations and report any illegal activity you may see.
+The brochure also include tips by well-known organizations and experts for discussing personal safety for children.
+There are also easy Internet links so that parents can survey their community and learn where nearby sex-offenders may live.
+With that information, you can steer clear of sex-offender homes and report any illegal activity you may see.